phracek/common-build-dependencies/README.md

    * dependency of:
      * `mariadb`
  * `libaio`
-   * part of base-runtime
+   * should be placed to shared-userspace
    * dependency of:
      * `mariadb`
  * `libedit`
-   * part of base-runtime
+   * should be placed to shared-userspace
    * dependency of:
      * `mariadb`